kovasap/tactics/DESIGN.md

 Leveling should be more chunked, where character power level doesn't change as the player grows them in various ways.
 Then once a set of conditions is fulfilled, the character levels.  this is in opposition to a more gradual curve where characters get stronger bit by bit.

-Every story scenario should have enemy characters one chunk above the last scenario.
-This makes it a implicit objective for the player to make sure each of their characters is leveled one Chunk in each scenario to keep up.

 ### Character Development and Classes

 Characters have affinities for different elements, as inspired by